LianmingW/Dev-Client/README.md

 # Dev-Client
-A toy system for developers and clients
+A toy platform for clients find developers for their project.